julieanneco/predictingHDI/README.md

 <!-- Random Forest Regression -->
 ## Random Forest Regression

 The <b>predict.hdi</b> data frame has been cleaned and validated for regression.
-Using this final data frame that results from steps 1 and 2, I decided to test a random forest prediction model.
+Using this final data frame that resulted from steps 1 and 2, I decided to test a random forest prediction model.
 To begin, I split the data into 2 partitions using the caret package.
 I chose to partition 90% for training and 10% for testing because I wanted to have as much data to train as possible, though standard partitioning is often around 80/20.
 ```{r}
 set.seed(123)
 hdi.samples <- predict.hdi$hdi %>%